hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/1-protein.rst

 ========================================================

-First, we will split the PDB in 3 different groups: protein, ligands and water molecules as we need to treat them separately.
-OHP is the name of our oxime substrate, FMH is the flavin cofactor.
-Please pay attention to the PDB's Residue Name column (18-20) for the given name of the substrate therein.
-We have modified the name of flavin cofactor and our oxime substrate.
-If you wanna do so, simply open the PDB file in any text editor and replace the exisiting name with a name of your choice (should be equal to or less than three characters).
-Be careful, don't shift the columns as this will destroy the inherent position of PDB's field-id.
-Anyway her e are the bash commands to split input PDB files, to the respective protein and substrate files.
+First, we will split the PDB into three groups: protein, ligands, and water molecules, as each requires separate treatment.
+OHP is the name of our oxime substrate; FMH is the flavin cofactor.
+Pay attention to the PDB Residue Name column (positions 18–20) for the name assigned to each molecule in the file.

+We have modified the residue names of the flavin cofactor and the oxime substrate.
+If you want to do so, simply open the PDB file in a text editor and replace the existing name with a name of your choice (three characters or fewer).
+Be careful not to shift the columns, as this will corrupt the PDB field positions.
+Below are the bash commands to split the input PDB into protein, cofactor, substrate, and water files.

 .. code-block:: bash